VargaJoe/sensenet-index-tools/ENHANCED_ITEM_DETECTION.md

             }
             catch
             {
-                // If we can't parse the NodeId, just continue }
+                // If we can't parse the Id, just continue }
         }
     }